SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/single_qubit_readout_fidelity.md

 ## Summary

-In this example, we've gone over how to construct and readout a single qubit circuit.
+In this tutorial, we've gone over how to construct and readout a single qubit circuit.
 We've discussed state initialization, readout fidelity, and state preparation and measurement errors.

-The full code for this example is available at [examples/single\_qubit\_readout\_fidelity.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/single_qubit_readout_fidelity.jl)
+The full code for this tutorial is available at [tutorials/single\_qubit\_readout\_fidelity.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/tutorials/single_qubit_readout_fidelity.jl)